Kenneth H. Carter, Jr.

 The Bishop's hobbies are watching baseball (spring training and regular season) and Duke basketball, listening to roots music, eating Florida seafood and sharing meals with friends, reading, traveling with Pam and enjoying their mountain cabin.

-The Carters have been blessed with two young adult daughters: Liz is a Chinese analyst, author and PhD. student at U.C.L.A, and Abby is a recent graduate of Duke Divinity School who serves on the staff of Martin Methodist College in Pulaski, Tennessee.
+The Carters have been blessed with two young adult daughters: Liz is a Chinese analyst, author and PhD. student at U.C.L.A, and Abby is a recent graduate of Duke Divinity School who serves in admissions and vocational discernment at Martin Methodist College in Pulaski, Tennessee.
 Most recently the Carters have also experienced the joy of a granddaughter, Paige.

 The Florida Conference of The United Methodist Church